-How Much You Need: Men and women over age 19 need 4,700 milligrams of potassium every day.
+How Much You Need: Men and women age 19 and older need 4,700 milligrams of potassium every day.

 If you have high blood pressure, check with your doctor or pharmacist about the medications you take to control it.
-Some drugs, including certain diuretics, make you lose potassium, so you need more to make up for that.
+Some drugs, including certain diuretics, make you lose potassium, so you need to compensate for the loss.

 How to Get More of It: These potassium-packed foods will help you meet your daily quota:

 - 1 cup canned white beans: 1,189 milligrams